Litslink icon

 This approach involves both generalists and specialists and is suitable if you require both flexibility and deep expertise.
 Remember that a hybrid team is a costly endeavor as you will need lots of resources to connect your tech talents.

 Though the development lifecycle is more effective with hybrid teams, it might be tough to connect specialists with different approaches to the workflow.
-These teams need a seasoned PM to provide a client with a sophisticated product as fast as possible.
+These software development teams need a seasoned PM to provide a client with a sophisticated product as fast as possible.

 Assemble Your Powerful Team: The Key Roles and Responsibilities